 What I didn’t see

-Quite often when I travel, I am looking to get away from the crowds (as I live in ultra-densely-populated Hong Kong), so sometimes I will skip top attractions and spend the morning or afternoon look at someplace a little more out of the way.
-Consequently, I still haven’t been to some of Kyoto’s most famous landmarks: the temples Kiyomizu-dera, Nanzen-ji, Ginkaku-ji as well as Nijō Castle and Kyoto Imperial Palace.
+Quite often when I travel, I am looking to get away from the crowds (as I live in ultra-densely-populated Hong Kong), so sometimes I will skip top attractions and spend the time at places that are a little out of the way.
+Consequently, I still haven’t been to some of Kyoto’s most famous landmarks: the temples Kiyomizu-dera and Ginkaku-ji as well as Nijō Castle and Kyoto Imperial Palace.
 I’ll check them out when I revisit the city in future.